Wrexham: Performing arts

 A company of actors (anterliwtwyr) from Wrexham is recorded as appearing in Shrewsbury in Henry VIII's reign.

 The then town is referenced in the late-Jacobean Beaumont and Fletcher play, 'The pilgrim' (1647), in which the stock Welshman declares that "Pendragon was a shentleman, marg you, Sir, and the organs at Rixum were made by revelations".

-Wrexham hosted the National Eisteddfod in 1888, 1912, 1933 and 1977, as well as an unofficial National Eisteddfod event in 1876.
-The National Eisteddfod returned to the area in 2011, when Wales' leading festival was held on the land of Lower Berse Farm between 30 July and 6 August.
+Wrexham hosted the National Eisteddfod in 1888, 1912, 1933, 1977, 2011 and 2025, as well as an unofficial National Eisteddfod event in 1876.
+The 2025 festival is thought to have attracted over 150,000 visitors and 6,000 competitors to the site on the eastern outskirts of town.
+Locally-born actor Mark Lewis Jones served as the event's president.

 Wrexham has a number of theatres, including the Grove Park Theatre on Hill Street, and the Yale Studio theatre close to Llwyn Isaf, with others at Wrexham University on Mold Road and at Coleg Cambria.
 There is a multi-screen Odeon cinema in the Eagles Meadow development.